 Five Reasons to Shop Your Local Farmers Market

-For many people in southwest Michigan, summer means a break from the cold weather, trips to the lake and eating great food from farmers markets and roadside stands.
+For many people in southwest Michigan, a new season means a break from the cold weather, more time outdoors and eating great food from farmers markets and roadside stands.

 There are many nutritional advantages to eating locally-grown produce and meats like grass-fed beef and free-range chicken.
 “Shopping at a local farmers market is a great way to get your favorite fruits and veggies, and also explore unique seasonal options that you haven’t tried before,” explains Rhonda Toner-Treu, registered dietitian and manager of nutrition services at Bronson LakeView Hospital.
 “I encourage my patients to purchase locally-grown produce as often as possible because of the health benefits.”